StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Discussion

 \subsection{Navigating Potential Biases and Limitations in Persona-Based Evaluation}

 Cognitive biases have been common concerns in LLM-based user simulation systems~\cite{argyle2023out}.
-Although our findings demonstrated the utility of the system in providing inclusive design support, we noted potential biases when designers interacted with persona evaluations.
+Although our findings demonstrated the utility of the system in providing multi-perspective design support, we noted potential biases when designers interacted with persona evaluations.
 In StreetDesignAI, confirmation bias may arise from both designers' persona attention patterns and the LLM's inherent limitations.
 Participants who identified as experienced cyclists tended to engage more deeply with the ``Strong \& Fearless'' persona feedback, potentially reinforcing their existing design intuitions.
 Additionally, they trusted persona feedback more when it aligned with their professional experience, potentially limiting exploration of unfamiliar perspectives.
-This aligns with prior observations that individuals prefer assistance that aligns with their existing beliefs~\cite{harmon2019cognitive, festinger1957cognitive}.
+This aligns with prior observations that individuals prefer assistance that aligns with their existing beliefs~\cite{harmon1999cognitive, festinger1957cognitive}.

 Another potential concern we noticed was over-reliance on quantified scores.
 Users tended to favor numerical safety and comfort ratings as decision anchors, even when qualitative explanations could provide richer contextual information.
-Combined with the risk of equating AI-simulated feedback with genuine community input, these factors may constrain truly inclusive design.
-Future systems should explicitly remind users that persona feedback complements rather than replaces genuine public engagement, and should prominently display qualitative explanations alongside quantified scores.
+Combined with the risk of equating AI-simulated feedback with genuine community input, these factors may constrain truly multi-perspective design.
+A related concern is whether the increased confidence we observed is warranted~\cite{parasuraman1997humans,goddard2012automation}.
+Designers who feel they have ``covered'' diverse perspectives may still underestimate actual user needs, particular for traditionally marginalized groups, but our study measured perceived confidence rather than actual design quality.
+To mitigate these issues, future systems should explicitly remind users that persona feedback complements rather than replaces genuine public engagement, and should prominently display qualitative explanations alongside quantified scores.\enlargethispage{16pt}